StratifyLabs/StratifyOS/guides/Overview.md

 >
 > With Stratify OS, module manufacturers can define the BSP and root applications while allowing customers to build and run applications that run native C/C++ applications on the MCU using an easy-to-use POSIX API.

 ## OS Built and Installed Independent of Applications

 The first thing to understand is that the OS is built and installed independent of applications.
 A project for building Stratify OS for a particular board is called an OS package.
 The OS package is built using:

 - Board specific configuration tables
 - Any board specific code provided by the board manufacturer (such as custom drivers or kernel requests)
-- Stratify OS library (libsos_sys)
-- Stratify OS MCU family library (libsos_mcu_family)
-  - e.g., STM32F446xx, STM32F723xx, LPC17xx, LPC40xx

-Stratify Labs provides OS packages for many popular microcontroller development boards including:

-- Nucleo-F412ZG
-- Nucleo-F429ZI
-- Nucleo-F446ZE
-- Mbed LPC1768
-- STM32F411E-DISCO
-- Nucleo-F746ZG
-- Nucleo-F767ZI
-- And more
+- System level routines (if applicable)

 To get started on Stratify OS, [you can install a pre-built bootloader and kernel image in a matter of minutes](https://app.stratifylabs.co).

-For a custom OS package, you just have to change a few configuration tables which define which pins and drivers you want to include in the build.
-The OS package uses link level configuration settings which means you don't have to build the Stratify OS libraries in order to create a custom OS package.
+For a custom OS package, please see the [porting guide](Porting.md).

 ### Stratify OS Library

-The Stratify OS library includes code that is developed for the ARM Cortex M architecture to accomplish context switching, filesystem abstraction, mutexes, threads, etc. The OS functionality is accessible via a [POSIX API](../api/) including:
+The Stratify OS library includes code that is developed for the ARM Cortex M architecture to accomplish context switching, filesystem abstraction, mutexes, threads, etc. The OS functionality is accessible via a POSIX API including:

 - unistd: e.g., `open()`, `close()`, `read()`, `write()`, `ioctl()`, and `usleep()`
 - pthreads: e.g., `pthread_create()`